3AK: Early years

-Melbourne Broadcasters Pty.
-Ltd.
+Melbourne Broadcasters

-On 2 May 1934, the name of the company was changed to Melbourne Broadcasters Pty.
-Ltd., a name that persisted throughout many major changes of management and was still being used as late as the 1980s.
+On 2 May 1934, the name of the company was changed to Melbourne Broadcasters Pty Ltd, a name that persisted throughout many major changes of management and was still being used as late as the 1980s.
 At this time Palmer changed the style of the station by introducing a format that mainly consisted of dance music, then very popular.

 A listing of all Melbourne radio announcers published in February 1936 shows that George Palmer gave himself announcing duties, as well as managing the station.
-He was assisted by only two other announcers, F. Bibby and T. Lelliott.
+He was assisted by only two other announcers, F Bibby and T Lelliott.
 This small announcing staff puts 3AK's lowly status in the 1930s and 1940s into context - the same list of Melbourne announcers shows that each of the five other commercial stations had either nine or 10 announcers each and the ABC is shown as employing 13 announcers in Melbourne to cover its two local stations (although this would have been supplemented by interstate announcers, because of the number of relays that were then taken).

 In 1937 3AK was allowed to extend its hours of broadcast to 11.30 pm-7.00 am, however the station still closed at 3.00 am on Sundays.
 It still broadcast for three hours on Saturday and Sunday afternoons, even though amateurs were no longer permitted to do so after 1939.
 3AK's hours of broadcast remained unaltered until 1954.

-1937 also saw the commencement of 2BS Bathurst on 1 January.
+2BS Bathurst commenced broadcasting on 1 January 1937.
 Because of 3AK's low power, 2BS was given the same wavelength (1500 kHz) and, within a few years, both stations suffered from interference during the few hours when they were simultaneously on the air.

-One of 3AK's major personalities in the late 1930s/early 1940s was Alfred (Alf) Andrew who began broadcasting from 3AK in March 1937.
+One of 3AK's major personalities in the late 1930s/early 1940s was Alf Andrew who began broadcasting from 3AK in March 1937.
 Although a controversial character, Andrew had been a pioneer broadcaster at 3LO, commencing there in 1925 before going to 3UZ and then 2UW and a few other stations.

-During the 1930s, 1940s, and 1950s, the station's slogan was "3AK - The Voice of the Night".
-However, unsubstantiated rumours about both drunkenness and the poor wages of the staff, led to some referring to the station as 3AK - The Voice of the TIGHT.
+During the 1930s, 1940s and 1950s, the station's slogan was "3AK - The Voice of the Night".
+However, unsubstantiated rumours about both drunkenness and the poor wages of the staff led to some referring to the station as "3AK - The Voice of the TIGHT".